Battle of Karánsebes

-The Battle of Karánsebes (Şebeş Muharebesi; Rückzug von Karánsebes; Karánsebesi csata; Bătălia de la Caransebeș) was a friendly fire incident in the Austrian army, supposedly occurring during the night of 21–22 September 1788, during the Austro-Turkish War of 1787–1791.
+The Battle of Karánsebes (Şebeş Muharebesi; Rückzug von Karánsebes; Karánsebesi csata; Bătălia de la Caransebeș) was a friendly fire incident in the Austrian army, supposedly occurring during the night of 21–22 September 1788, during the Austro-Turkish War of 1788–1791.
+Some historians have referred to the battle as "history's worst friendly fire incident".

 Events

-Different portions of an Austrian army, which were scouting for forces of the Ottoman Empire, fired on one another by mistake, causing self-inflicted casualties and severely disrupting the Austrian baggage train, during the night of 21–22 September 1788.
+Different portions of the Austrian army, which were scouting for forces of the Ottoman Empire, fired on one another by mistake, causing self-inflicted casualties and severely disrupting the Austrian baggage train, during the night of 21–22 September 1788.
 The Ottomans took advantage and captured the city of Karánsebes (now Caransebeș, Romania):

+Historical uncertainty

 Other sources include one from 1843, 60 years after the battle.
-This made some scholars felt difficulty to draw reliable source and evidence for the detailed account of the battle.
+This has made it difficult for some scholars to draw reliable sources and evidence for the detailed account of the battle.

+At a minimum, the mere fact of the Ottoman capture of the strategic location, without engaging the Austrians, and with Austrian losses reported in contemporary reports, does suggest some significant friendly fire incident by the Austrian forces.

+The paucity of records on the incident, in turn, might reflect an attempt by the Austrians to hide embarrassing details, or at least a lack of eagerness to share them.